xbeat/Machine-Learning/README.md

 Introduction to Neural Machine Translation

 Neural Machine Translation (NMT) is an advanced approach to machine translation that uses artificial neural networks to predict the likelihood of a sequence of words.
 This technique has revolutionized language translation by learning to align and translate simultaneously, resulting in more fluent and contextually accurate translations.

+## In-Depth Exploration of SVM Polynomial Kernel

+Introduction to SVM Kernels

+Support Vector Machines (SVMs) are powerful classification algorithms that can be enhanced through the use of kernels.
+Kernels allow SVMs to handle non-linear decision boundaries by implicitly mapping data into higher-dimensional spaces.
+This slideshow explores various SVM kernels, with a focus on the Polynomial Kernel, and demonstrates their application in real-world scenarios.

 ## Choosing the Right LLM Framework for AI Applications LangChain, LlamaIndex, or Haystack